Top 5 Places to Visit In Janda Baik

 2. Restaurant Remember 126

 Ok, ok, we’re going to go to food.
-One of the places to visit in JandaBaik for good food is Restaurant Remember 126.
-With a name that literally means the patrons have found a place to eat in Cantonese, you can expect good warm food for the soul in the cool air of Bukit Tinggi.
+One of the places to visit in JandaBaik for good food is Restaurant Foon Lock.
+They are famous for their assam fish, a good way to warm your soul in the cool air of Bukit Tinggi.
+It’s a good place to bring your family or as a foodie outing with friends.

 Credit: Warner Brothers via Giphy

-Because of its location, Restaurant Remember 126 is a popular stop for those travelling up to Genting Highlands, be it the high rollers or the young friends who go up just for Starbucks.
-It is also a food destination for KL folks who’ll drive up for a delicious dinner.
+The restaurant is a food destination for KL folks who’ll drive up for a delicious dinner.
 If you’re planning to visit, you’ll have to come in early, and put your kiasu mode on for a seat.

 Get there from Rest.
 Pause.
 Rainforest Retreat (14-minute drive).